multi-stakeholder natural resources state-of-the-practice meeting

 1:15 PM

-PANEL PRESENTATION AND INTERACTIVE DISCUSSION: GLOBAL NATURAL RESOURCE DAMAGE ASSESSMENT (NRDA) RESOURCES FOR THE MULTI-STAKEHOLDER COMMUNITY
+PRESENTATION AND INTERACTIVE DISCUSSION: GLOBAL NATURAL RESOURCE DAMAGE ASSESSMENT RESOURCES FOR THE MULTI-STAKEHOLDER COMMUNITY

 2:30 PM